core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

   after an endpoint's details (like the IP address) have changed, then the client MUST consider messages matchable if they were sent to *any* endpoint address using the new operation's security context.

-* The client MUST NOT regard a block-wise request operation as concluded unless all of the messages the client has sent in the operation would not be considered to be valid by the server if they were replayed.
+* The client MUST NOT regard a block-wise request operation as concluded unless all of the messages the client has sent in the operation would be regarded as invalid by the server if they were replayed.

   When security services are provided by OSCORE, these confirmations typically result either from the client receiving an OSCORE response message matching the request (an empty ACK is insufficient), or because the message's sequence number is old enough to be outside the server's receive window.